elesto-dao/elesto/docs/How-To/chain_002_key_management.md

 ## List your keys

-Your wallet can host multiple keys, to list the keys available in your wallet use the command:
+Your wallet can host multiple keys.
+To list the keys available in your wallet, run this command:

 ```
 elestod keys list